Phil Lollar

-Phil Lollar (born August 6, 1959) is an American voice actor, director, producer and writer for the Focus on the Family-created radio drama, Adventures in Odyssey.
-He is credited as being one of the show's creators.
-He also provided the voice for one of characters from the show, Dale Jacobs.
-He also worked on the Jungle Jam and Friends: The Radio Show!, the Little Dogs on the Prairie videos and Big Idea's 3-2-1 Penguins! series.
-He is currently a script supervisor for Paws and Tales and is developing a project called Iliad House.
+Phil Lollar (born August 6, 1959) is an American voice actor, director, producer, and writer for the Focus on the Family radio/audio drama Adventures in Odyssey.
+He is one of the show's creators, and provided the voice for several characters on the show, including Odyssey Times editor Dale Jacobs.
+He was also a writer/ director/ producer/ voice actor for Jungle Jam and Friends: The Radio Show!, the Little Dogs on the Prairie videos, Roma Donny’s Little Angels videos, and co-created Big Idea's 3-2-1 Penguins! series.
+He was script supervisor for Paws & Tales and released his own series, Iliad House, in 2016.